andrewbhy/control-vuejs-assignment/docs/thoughts/day1/README.md

     - [x] disable indent check in eslint
     - [x] change base from standard to recommended configuration

+# Long term goals ( so that I do not forget )

+- Set up deployment to ( heroku/github or anywhere that can be publically accessed )
+- Responsive layout ( nice to have )
+- unit/e2e testing
+- undo/redo ( nice to have, probably should choose between testing or undo/redo )

 # Questions/Thoughts that comes to mind